suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 17 | Payload Installation | {{manifest-commands}}
 23 | Text Description | {{manifest-digest-text}}

 ## SUIT Common Elements

+IANA is requested to create a new registry for SUIT common elements.

 Label | Name | Reference
 ---|---|---